mmlynarik/neuronsw/README.md

 ```

 ## 2. Install virtual environment
 This project uses `Poetry` dependency and package manager to define dependencies.
-In order to install virtual environment, poetry needs to be installed.
-If it's not, you can install it through Makefile command:
+In order to properly install virtual environment, poetry executable needs to be present in the system.
+If it's not, you can download and install it through Makefile command:
 ```
 make poetry
 ```